 How SNOO Helps

 Aggregated SNOO Sleep Log data (n=72,649) indicates that SNOO use is associated with increase of approximately one hour of sleep per night (on average).

 Source: Karp, H. (2022, Mar 11-16).
 Evaluation of a Womb-like Sensory Intervention to Improve Infant Sleep [Poster Abstract].
 16th World Sleep Congress, Rome, Italy.
 Sleep Medicine.
 2022;100(S1):S195.

-The SNOO Hospital Bundle is designed for use by health professionals across clinical care settings, from nurseries to NICUs.
-The SNOO Hospital Bundle includes a mobility platform for easy transport, durable soft goods, and infection control covers—everything you and your care teams need to get started with SNOO!
+The SNOO Hospital Bundle a non-pharmacologic infant soothing tool for use by health professionals across clinical care settings, from postpartum rooms to NICUs.
+The SNOO Hospital Bundle includes a mobility cart for easy transport, durable soft goods, and infection control covers—everything your care teams need to get started with SNOO.

 "We have a baby with inconsolable crying in our special care nursery that has turned into a content peaceful baby in the SNOO."